UCL/STIR/src/swig/README.txt

 On Ubuntu, something like this could work:

-sudo apt-get install swig python-numpy python-instant python
+sudo apt-get install swig python-numpy python-instant python python-py

+python-py isn't really required but used for testing so highly recommended.

-(in the future, you might need to do copy /usr/share/pyshared/instant/swig/numpy.i to the STIR swig directory)
+(in the future, you might need to copy /usr/share/pyshared/instant/swig/numpy.i to the STIR swig directory)

 Then (re)build and install STIR with BUILD_PYTHON ON.
 You probably need to build with shared libraries.

-RUNNING

-On Linux, you will have to tell the system where to find STIR.
-For instance
+On Linux, you will have to tell the system where to find the STIR shared libraries.
+For instance, if you set CMAKE_INSTALL_PREFIX to ~/binDebugShared, you would need to do

 export PYTHONPATH=~/binDebugShared/python/:$PYTHONPATH
 export LD_LIBRARY_PATH=~/binDebugShared/lib:$LD_LIBRARY_PATH

+RUNNING

-Then you can run python or alternatives.
+After all of the above, you can run python or alternatives.
 There are some examples in the python_examples directory.
 These might need adapting for your local situation.
 You can then run them for instance like

 	   ipython -pylab -i matplotlib_demo.py

 (if you installed ipython).

+TESTING

+See the swig/test sub-directory.
+Have a look at the tests to see what's possible with the current version of the code.